vmware-tanzu/community-edition/docs/site/content/docs/ref-unmanaged-cluster.md

 Once pushed, you can reference this repo using the `--tkr` flag.

+## Exit codes

+Unmanaged clusters provide meaningful exit codes.
+These are useful when deploying `unmanaged-cluster` in automation or CI/CD.
+To see the exit code of a process, execute `echo $?`.

+The exit codes are defined as follows:

+* 0  - Success.
+* 1  - Configuration is invalid.
+* 2  - Could not create local cluster directories.
+* 3  - Unable to get TKR BOM.
+* 4  - Could not render config.
+* 5  - TKR BOM not parseable.
+* 6  - Could not resolve kapp controller bundle.
+* 7  - Unable to create cluster.
+* 8  - Unable to use existing cluster (if provided).
+* 9  - Could not install kapp controller to cluster.
+* 10 - Could not install core package repo to cluster.
+* 11 - Could not install additional package repo
+* 12 - Could not install CNI package.
+* 13 - Failed to merge kubeconfig and set context

 ## Limitations

 This section details known limitations of unmanaged clusters.